Finn Jarle Sæle

-Finn Jarle Sæle (born 10 June 1947) is a Norwegian editor, activist, theologian and former priest.
-Sæle is the editor of the Bergen-based Christian conservative weekly newspaper Norge Idag, which he founded after he was fired as editor of the Christian newspaper Dagen in 1999 due to internal conflicts, a position he held since 1985.
+Finn Jarle Sæle (born 10 June 1947) is a Norwegian newspaper editor, activist, theologian and former priest.
+Sæle is the editor of the Bergen-based Christian conservative weekly newspaper Norge Idag, which he founded after he was fired as editor of the Christian newspaper Dagen in 1999 due to internal conflicts, a position he had held since 1985.

 Sæle has been noted as a Christian right activist, particularly on the conflicts in the Middle East, abortion and same-sex marriage.
-He has arranged rallies in support of Israel, and advocated for newspapers to publish the Jyllands-Posten Muhammad cartoons.
+He worked together with Pat Robertson to help establish the Christian Coalition Norway in 1993, modeled after the Christian Coalition of America.
+Robertson spoke at the Grieg Hall in Bergen the same year, and Sæle visited the United States on an annual basis from that time on.
+As a Christian Zionist, Sæle has arranged rallies in support of Israel, and advocated for newspapers to publish the Jyllands-Posten Muhammad cartoons.
+He has also warned about Islam and Islamisation, and been described by Vårt Land as a supporter of the Eurabia-theory.
 He has long supported anti-abortion activist priests Børre Knudsen, and Ludvig Nessa, a student friend.

 Sæle is married to former Christian Democratic member of parliament Anita Apelthun Sæle.
-They have four children.
+They have four children together.